 At a cabinet meeting at Babergh District Council in March 2019 the committee unanimously voted to accept the Conservation Area Appraisal drafted by Patrick Taylor - subject to a public consultation on enlarging the CA following recommendations in Mr. Taylor's document.
-This is likely to happen in April/May 2019, and everyone is invited and encouraged to support the enlargement.
+Babergh have now issued the proposed boundary (see below), with the consultation closing at 5pm on Friday 14th June 2019.

 Local authorities are required by law to 'preserve and enhance' the appearance of Conservation Areas in the course of their planning duties, and also to review their boundaries periodically and bring forward proposals for preserving and enhancing them.
 Babergh District Council had been unable to review the Great Waldingfield Conservation Area for some years, but in 2018 commissioned Patrick Taylor to undertake the work on their behalf - a job he was very familiar with, having done exactly that at BDC for 15 years before retiring.